gvittis/plotnpzarray/README.md

 Export as .pdf if you want images with full resolution.

-Uncomment line 138 of you want to process just the first frame of the arrays.
+Uncomment line 138 if you want to process just the first frame of the arrays.